qing10101/el4ner_scu/README.md

 ### Option 3: Running the Core EL4NER Pipeline

-If you only want to test the EL4NER pipeline itself without the long overhead of loading Llama 3.3, use this command.
+If you only want to test the EL4NER pipeline itself, use this command.

 **How to Run:**

 ```bash